 Eventually the company says, you know what, maybe ‘robot’ isn't doing us any favors.
 Maybe we need to reposition this thing.

 After taking a step back, they realized that they had actually created a self-driving car.

 The product didn’t change.
 The positioning did.
 And that’s what made all the difference.

-But figuring these things out in isolation didn’t make sense to April.
-Was she supposed to just pick a potential marketing category out of the air?
-Was she supposed to just make it up as she went along?
+Was I supposed to just pick a potential marketing category out of the air?
+Was I supposed to just make it up as I went along?

-So she put on her engineering hat and began to look at the elements of positioning as an inter-connected system.
+So I put on my engineering hat and began to look at the elements of positioning as an inter-connected system.

-“I thought, okay, let's look at the component pieces,” said April.
-“Well, the first thing you notice is that each of those component pieces has a relationship to the others.
-They do not exist in isolation.”
+The first thing you notice is that each of those component pieces has a relationship to the others.
+They do not exist in isolation.